uptest-sc/uptest/README.md

 With uptest you can:
 *  Easily query changes mades to types, storagemaps etc..
 *  Quickly get started with writing extrinsic tests with libuptest, let the library handle the execution logic before and after the runtime upgrade takes place
+*  More lightweight standalone version, rust code is not reliant on the main substrate repo
 *  Utilize a standalone rust library to build out your integration tests
 *  Filter output based on pallet, to get a detailed change log
 *  Schedule tests to execute before and/or after a runtime upgrade takes place, developers does not need to spend any extra time, tracking the state and execution flow of the runtime upgrade with polkadot.js typescript